 Amend the Zoning Ordinance to require the discretionary review of a demolition permit request for full or partial removal of any housing unit on its impact on affordable housing stock.
 Under this policy, removal of a unit could include the full physical demolition of a housing unit or any interior wall demolition that would merge two separate living units.

-Objective: To conserve existing affordable housing opportunities Responsibility: Development Services Department Director, Planning
+Objective: To conserve existing affordable housing opportunities and prevent displacement of lower-income residents

+Responsibility: Development Services Department Director, Planning

 Commission, City Council.